-• Congress should lead the way by enacting federal privacy legislation that brings uniformity to all Americans regardless of where they live.

-• Federal legislation is needed to provide harmonized and consistent standards throughout the U.S. to protect consumer privacy and providing regulatory certainty for businesses.
-Federal legislation should be tech- and sector-neutral and apply to online and offline entities alike that collect and process personal information. • Congress and other federal and state government entities must be collaborative partners in advancing the protection of consumers and the furtherance of innovation in the 21st century data-driven economy.
+- Congress should lead the way by enacting federal privacy legislation that brings uniformity to all Americans regardless of where they live. - Federal legislation is needed to provide harmonized and consistent standards throughout the U.S. to protect consumer privacy and provide regulatory certainty for businesses.
+Federal legislation should be tech- and sector-neutral and apply to online and offline entities alike that collect and process personal information. - Congress and other federal and state government entities must be collaborative partners in advancing the protection of consumers and the furtherance of innovation in the 21stcentury data-driven economy.

-• Congress and the Administration should consider and incorporate certain national and international frameworks, with particular focus on interoperability and secure data flows, as they develop a framework for baseline legislation. • Clarify the Role of the Federal Trade Commission and Preserve the Role of State Attorneys General in Enforcement

-• The FTC should be the primary authority to enforce privacy laws given its proven expertise and track record of enforcement of consumer privacy protections.

-• Congress should ensure that the FTC has the resources it needs to effectively enforce privacy laws and data security rules that protect consumers from tangible privacy harms, while also preserving the ability of state attorneys general to protect their constituents and enforce the law based on a federal standard.

-Uniform Laws and Regulations

-Will Enhance Compliance, Promote

-Even-Handed Enforcement, and Promote Innovation

-• Federal policies should harness market incentives to drive effective risk-based management.

-• Any law should recognize the value of certain permissible and narrowly construed forms of reasonable data collection, processing, use, and retention activities, including using data to provide customer service, authenticate a consumer's identity, and process or fulfill orders and transactions.

-• Because technology and security threats to consumer privacy evolve constantly, legislation should recognize that security requirements should be risk-based, technology-neutral, and flexible.

-• Private rights of action must be avoided.

-46 TECHNET
+- Congress and the Administration should prioritize the need for interoperability with other legal frameworks and should take into account the need for data flows across borders, as they develop a framework for baseline legislation. - Congress should continue its work to improve upon and advance the American Data Privacy and Protection Act (ADPPA).
+The ADPPA represents significant progress toward passing much-needed federal privacy legislation that protects consumers and provides businesses with certainty about their responsibilities.

+- Clarify the Role of the Federal Trade Commission and Preserve the Role of State Attorneys General in Enforcement - In comprehensive federal privacy legislation, Congress should designate the FTC as the exclusive federal authority to enforce the law given the lack of express statutory delegation of this authority under existing law. - Congress should clarify the scope of the FTC's authority to regulate data security and privacy matters that impact significant portions of the American economy.
+Until then, the FTC should refrain from expansive rulemaking, particularly in light of the Supreme Court's recent ruling in West Virginia v.
+EPA (2022). - Congress should ensure that the FTC has the resources it needs to effectively enforce privacy and data security requirements that protect consumers from tangible privacy harms, while also preserving the ability of state attorneys general to protect their constituents and enforce the law based on the federal standard. - In operating with sufficient resources, the FTC should maintain its existing efforts of case-by-case enforcement actions rather than pursuing expansive regulatory rulemaking and should avoid implementing a first-offense standard of compliance. - Uniform Laws and Regulations Will Enhance Compliance, Promote Even-Handed Enforcement, and Promote Innovation - Federal policies should harness market incentives to drive effective risk-based management. - Any law should recognize the value of reasonable data collection, processing, use, and retention activities, including using data to provide customer service, authenticate a consumer's identity, process or fulfill orders and transactions, improve services, and the ability to personalize to consumers and make them aware of offered products and services. - Because technology and security threats to consumer privacy evolve constantly, legislation should recognize that security requirements should be riskbased, technology-neutral, and flexible. - Private rights of action that have the potential to undermine innovation must be avoided.
+In addition, consumers and businesses should be free to enter into mutually-agreeable pre-dispute arbitration agreements to resolve consumer privacy disputes.